Updated on: June 12, 2023

 We all know good nutrition is important.
 But does nutrition need to change while pregnant and preparing for a VBAC?
 As you may have guessed, YES!
-Focussing on your nutrition is even more important during pregnancy.
+Focusing on your nutrition is even more important during pregnancy.
 Eating well and having a well-balanced diet has been shown to play a positive role in birthing experiences and outcomes.
+Many pregnancy-related ailments and complications can be addressed or prevented through proper nutrition and the right prenatal vitamins.

 It’s easy when we become pregnant to give in to cravings and eat poorly (or too much).
 With all of the exciting things happening, it’s pretty common to forget about good nutrition when our body is craving something else.
 We’re sure you heard the term, “I’m eating for two.”